wanosoft/simple_news/README.md

 ### Top articles view
 4. Fetch top-articles by source.
 5. Pull to refresh.
-6. Automatically refresh articles every 2 minutes.
-7. Save favourite articles in local storage.
+6. Save favourite articles in local storage.

 ### Favourites view
-8. Display a list of favorite articles.
+7. Display a list of favorite articles.
-9. Remove favorite articles.
+8. Remove favorite articles.

 ## TODOs
 This application was developed in short time so we're missing some features listed here:
 1. Implement pagination
 2. Enhance error handling
+3. Background updates